-Among the most powerful weather phenomena in existence, tropical cyclones (TCs) have significant influences on society and climate.
-Despite decades of research, gaps still exist in our knowledge of TCs, in particular how they form.
-This has negative impacts on both our ability to forecast these systems, as well as our projections of TC frequency in future climates.
+Despite decades of research, gaps still exist in our knowledge of tropical cyclones (TCs), in particular how they form.
+This impacts both our ability to forecast these systems, as well as our projections of TC frequency in future climates.
 I have used both high-resolution numerical models and observations to study several characteristics of TCs.

 Tropical cyclones generally form from some pre-existing disturbance.
 To study this process as holistically as possible, we use cloud-resolving model simulations initialized from radiative-convective equilibrium (RCE), an approximation for the tropical atmosphere in which radiative cooling is balanced by heating from moist convection.
 This allows us to simulate an atmosphere in which convection operates "on its own free will", in the absence of external forcing.